cwmccabe/pubnixhist/HOW-YOU-CAN-HELP.md

 This information about the history of public access Unix systems (pubnixes) is maintained in a git repo.
-This means that you can clone the repo, add or improve content, and submit a pull request to get it back into the main repo.
-This relies on the same collaborative spirit found in modern pubbnixes.
+This means that you can clone the repo, add or improve content, and submit a pull request to get your contributions back into the main repo.

 You can help by improving the information or supporting tools and documentation any way you know how.
 Specifically, some